Blinking Cursor Devours CPU Cycles in Visual Studio Code Editor

 No..
 100/12.5=8.
 It's an 8 core (probably 4/8 HT).
 One core is being maxed out.
 Instead of idling, the code (chrome runtime) revolved around blinking the cursor is forcing the window context to refresh at the display refresh rate except only when it has to redraw (every 500ms).

-Depends on who you're asking (Score:2, Flamebait)
+Depends on who you're asking (Score:1, Flamebait)

 Microsoft describes Visual Studio Code as a source code editor that's "optimized for building and debugging modern web and cloud applications".